-- Boy Scouts often do a curbside tree collection in early January.
-Watch for a door-hanger providing event details.
+Scout Troops often offer a curbside tree collection in early January.
+Watch for a door-hanger notice with event details.

-- Curbside organics subscribers can cut their Christmas tree to a maximum of 5 feet tall or wide.
+Curbside organics subscribers can cut their Christmas tree to a maximum of 5 feet tall or wide.
 Please cut down the tree into sections of 5 feet or less and place sections in the cart.
-If the organics cart is already full, subscribers can place their Christmas tree alongside their cart and have it collected as a yard debris extra for an additional fee (currently $4.03) in the City of Vancouver.
+If the organics cart is already full, subscribers can place their Christmas tree alongside their cart and have it collected as extra for an additional fee of $4.24.

-- Garbage collectors will pick up flocked or artificial trees, up to 5 feet tall, for a fee of $9.02 in the City of Vancouver.
+Garbage collectors will pick up flocked or artificial trees, up to 5 feet tall, for a fee of $9.64.

 Dismayed by a mailbox full of unwanted catalogs?
 Sign on to www.CatalogChoice.org and opt out of the ones you don’t want to receive.
 Basic opt out service is free – additional features are available for a fee.

 Vancouver residents have a convenient recycling option for old alkaline, nickel cadmium (NiCad) and lithium household batteries; flashlight, hearing aid and rechargeable batteries.
 Just tape over the ends, place them in a sealable clear plastic bag, and place the bag on top of your recycling roll cart.
 Consider buying rechargeable batteries and a charger to accompany your electronic gifts to reduce the number of batteries that have to be discarded.